abigailshilts/cse15l-lab-reports/lab-report-1-week-2.md

 ### **Step 3:** Trying some commands

-> Type some commands into the terminal for the server and the client, some command include:
+> Type some commands into the terminal for the server and the client, some commands include:
 * cd (changes directory)
 * ls (lists contents of current directory)
 * ls -al (lists contents of current directy including hidden files with more specific data pertaining to each item)